Internship Program

 Time frame: 12-week semesters, 8 hours per day, 3 days per week (24 hour per week total)

-• Term 3: June 2 to August 25 CLOSED
+• Term 1: June 7 to August 30, 2024

 Requirements Specific to Wildlife Care Internship: Wildlife Position Description

-• Ability to work with chemicals such as chlorhexidine and synphenol
+• Ability to work with chemicals such as chlorhexidine and synphenol.

-• Applicant must have a valid driver’s license with a clean driving history
+• Applicant must have a valid driver’s license with a clean driving history.

-• Must not be squeamish about preparing meals which may include live meal worms and dead mice
+• Must not be squeamish about preparing meals which may include live meal worms and dead mice.